irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 ### Foreign Disclosure:

-- FD1 - This training product has been reviewed by the training developer in coordination with the \<INSERT ORG\> foreign disclosure officer.
-This training product can be used to instruct international military students in all approved countries.
+- FD1 - This training product has been reviewed by the training developer in coordination with the \<INSERT_ORG\> foreign disclosure officer.
+This training product can be used to instruct international military participants in all approved countries.

-### SCOPE OF LESSON
+### SCOPE OF learning experience

-This 40-minute lesson is an introductory orientation to AI-generated content creation.
-The end state of this lesson is for students to be able to recall and apply the necessary steps to effectively generate AI content.
-The author's intent is that students learn key principles and procedures through a series of scenario-based exercises.
-By the end of the lesson, students should have a solid grasp of the actions to take in the relevant scenarios.
-This lesson is common to all applicable departments and links to other parts of the curriculum by reinforcing the character attributes of accountability and responsibility.
+This 40-minute learning experience is an introductory orientation to AI-generated content creation.
+The end state of this learning experience is for participants to be able to recall and apply the necessary steps to effectively generate AI content.
+The author's intent is that participants learn key principles and procedures through a series of scenario-based exercises.
+By the end of the learning experience, participants should have a solid grasp of the actions to take in the relevant scenarios.
+This learning experience is common to all applicable departments and links to other parts of the curriculum by reinforcing the character attributes of accountability and responsibility.

 ### Learning Objectives